AleXwern/Bitswapper/README.md

 Also compiled SDL2 in command line on Windows.
 Easier then I initially thought.

 **Linux/UNIX**<br>
-Makefile is not prepared for SDL2 but you need Make, GCC, NASM and SDL2.
-In order: compiling, C, Assembly and graphical interface
+Makefile is not prepared for SDL2 and half of the Assembly code breaks because function parameter handling but you need Make, GCC, NASM and SDL2.
+In order: compiling, C, Assembly and graphical interface.

 **Win64**<br>
 You need Make, GCC from MinGW, NASM and SDL2 and then it should compile from command prompt with make command